OpenLMIS/openlmis-ref-distro/reporting-stack/README.md

 Everything is automated — no manual SQL or network commands needed.

 **Resource requirements:** The full OpenLMIS stack consumes ~28GB RAM.
-When running both stacks together, set `KAFKA_HEAP_OPTS: "-Xms256m -Xmx512m"` on kafka-connect in the reporting-stack to avoid OOM.
+The reporting stack adds ~4–6GB (Kafka, ClickHouse, Kafka Connect, Airflow).
+When running both stacks together, use the dev profile (`docker-compose.reporting-dev.yml`) to disable non-essential OLMIS services, and ensure `KAFKA_HEAP_OPTS: "-Xms256m -Xmx512m"` is set on kafka-connect to avoid OOM.

 ## Usage